Use your Debit MasterCard® anywhere MasterCard® credit cards are accepted. Or access your cash at ATMs 24 hours a day.

 - Can my EMV chip card be flat printed?

-- Yes, beginning on or around November 1, 2016, SBW debit cards will be flat printed.
+- SBW now issues flat printed cards.
 Upon expiration, embossed cards will be replaced with flat printed cards.

 Your Chip Card is Simple to Use: